nk-le/QPTutorial/README.md

 Using QP requires
   - QP Source Code

+  - Installation of QTools

+  - Add to Path

   * - 2 ways to connect the QP Library:
     - 1. Clone the QP repo into the <lib/> of the project
     - 2. Clone the QP repo anywhere and configure the path in platformio.ini file of the project: